Compiling for Coverage¶

 Optional compiler flags:

-• You can use other flags like -g or -fPIC as required by your tests.
-These don’t affect the coverage results.
+as required by your tests.
+These don’t affect the coverage results. - Using

 If you are using CMake, see Out-of-Source Builds with CMake for information on configuring that build system to compile your software with coverage enabled.